Overview

 # The step is appended, finalized, and timed automatically.

-pipeline_file (per-file block)
+pipeline_file (per-artifact block)

 from pipeline_watcher import pipeline_file